DibraSol/ProxerExport/README.md

 ## Installation

-You just have to install [Tampermonkey](https://www.tampermonkey.net) or an other Userscript-Manager for your browser:
+You just have to install [Tampermonkey](https://www.tampermonkey.net) or an other Userscript-Manager for your browser.

 - [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 - [Microsoft Edge](https://www.microsoft.com/store/apps/9NBLGGH5162S)